Farama-Foundation/miniwob-plusplus/README.md

   obs, reward, terminated, truncated, info = env.step(action)

   # Check if the action was correct.
-  assert reward >= 0      # Should be around 0.8 since 2 seconds has passed.
+  print(reward)      # Should be around 0.8 since 2 seconds has passed.
   assert terminated is True
   time.sleep(2)